-Middle Eastern: One of my favorite basic Middle Eastern sauces for whole roast cauliflower is Tahini, a simple sauce made out of roasted then ground sesame seeds.
+One of my favorite basic Middle Eastern sauces for a whole roasted cauliflower recipe is Tahini, a simple sauce made out of roasted then ground sesame seeds.
 Tahini sauce is rich, nutty, and pairs beautifully with the dish or any roasted vegetables.
 If you like things a bit spicier, a sprinkle of red chili flake or cayenne pepper can pump the volume way up.

 Which one of these recipes for oven-roasted cauliflower are you going to try next?